Wearing Jade: My Journey through History, Love and Legacy

 Growing up in Hawaii surrounded by my Chinese family, jade was ubiquitous.
 I wore a jade bracelet as a little girl and watched my aunties treasure their jade pieces.
 Yet 10 years into my jewelry design career, I had yet to work with this stone that framed my childhood.

-My father discovered his creative side later in life, ceramics and painting, creating pieces full of his humor and spirit.
+Everything changed when my father passed away.
+Jade became a bridge to my Chinese heritage and my connection to his memory.
+My father discovered his creative side later in life—ceramics and painting—creating pieces full of his humor and spirit.
 Shortly after losing him, I became pregnant.
-Suddenly I was caught in middle of this intense cycle life’s beginnings and endings.
-I needed to create something that captured this profound moment, and jade- the Chinese symbol of life, wisdom, and protection, connecting to my ancestral roots- was the perfect medium.
+Suddenly I was caught in the middle of this intense cycle of life’s beginnings and endings.
+I needed to create something that captured this profound moment, and jade—the Chinese symbol of life, wisdom, and protection—was the perfect medium.

-In 2018 I created The LIFE Collection which I dedicated to my father, with jade and crystal quartz as its focus.
+In 2018 I created The LIFE Collection, which I dedicated to my father, with jade and crystal quartz as its focus.

-Now with the launch of my new collection AS WE ARE my work with jade continues.
+Now with the launch of my new collection AS WE ARE, my work with jade continues.
 From Mayan heritage lavender jade to learning the Japanese art of Kintsugi, there is much to explore…

 A Stone That Spans Civilizations

 Jade's story stretches across cultures and millennia.
-The Olmecs and Mayans revered it as divine, a symbol of eternity and a bridge between earth and sky.
-In ancient China, jade or 'yu' was more precious than gold, with "Imperial Jade" reserved solely for the emperor.
+The Olmecs and Mayans revered it as divine—a symbol of eternity and a bridge between earth and sky.
+In ancient China, jade or "yu" was more precious than gold, with "Imperial Jade" reserved solely for the emperor.

 To families like mine, jade represents a living connection to our ancestors and future generations.
-We pass it down through generations, each piece carrying the essence of those who wore it before, creating an unbroken lineage of love.
+We pass it down through generations, each piece carrying the essence of those who wore it before—creating an unbroken lineage of love.

 From Cradle to Legacy

-In Chinese tradition, babies are given jade to wear as a guardian, a promise of protection.
+In Chinese tradition, babies are given jade to wear as a guardian—a promise of protection.
 As the child grows, these bracelets become physical links to family and tradition.

 My aunties taught me that jade absorbs our experiences and becomes part of our story.
 Some childhood bracelets become too small and are stored away, holding precious memories.
 Others seem to grow with us, their color deepening with years of wear.
 Each begins a lifetime conversation between person and stone that can span generations.